msiavash1/Movie_Recommneder/Readme_SM.md

 1- The code called "preprocess_SM.ipynb" cleans and shrinks the dataset.

-2- The code called "preprocess_dictionary_SM.py" creates the dictionary of topples.
-The reason behind creating dictionary is to look up values similar to SQL instead of looping through the matrix each time,  which significantly reduces the computational time.
+2- The code called "preprocess_dictionary_SM.py" creates the dictionary of topples to lookup the rating in an efficient way.

 3- The code called "itembased_SM.ipynb" performs the item-item collaborative filtering.